Runtheons/runtheons-validate/doc/datetime.md

 ## Example of Use

-We want receive a object that must contais attribute `dateSend` as a datetime in format DD/MM/YYYY HH:mm:ss, that must be in the year 2020, from 00:10:30 of 1st Jannuary to 05:30:00 of 31st December, then must contains attribute `dateBirth` as a date, that must be 14 years, 5 mounths and hour old, but max 99 years and 10 hours old
+We want receive a object that must contais attribute `dateSend` as a datetime in format DD/MM/YYYY HH:mm:ss, that must be in the year 2020, from 00:10:30 of 1st Jannuary to 05:30:00 of 31st December, then must contains attribute `dateBirth` as a datetime, that must be 14 years, 5 mounths and hour old, but max 99 years and 10 hours old

 ```javascript
 const Validator = require('@runtheons-validate');